 Maps Overview

 Hamtrax gives you two ways to visualize live ham radio activity: an interactive 2D map and a stacked list view.
-Both live inside the Activity tab and share the same real-time spot data, so you always see the two views together.
+Both live inside the Hunt Contacts tab and share the same real-time spot data, so you always see the two views together.

 What the Map Shows

-The Activity-tab map renders POTA (Parks on the Air) activations as park markers.
+The Hunt Contacts map renders POTA (Parks on the Air) activations as park markers.
 Marker color reflects the activation's status — default, hunted, attempted, or marked for retry.
-Hamtrax also renders maps in other places (the Logbook tab plots your logged QSOs with great-circle arc lines, and the POTA activation detail modal draws arcs from a park out to its spotters), but those are covered in their own sections of the docs.
+Hamtrax also renders maps in other places: the Logbook tab plots your logged QSOs with great-circle arc lines, ongoing activation maps draw logged-contact arcs back to your activation park anchor, and the POTA activation detail modal progressively draws arcs from a park out to its locatable spotters.
+Those views are covered in their own sections of the docs.

 Switching Views